Build your resume, gain confidence, and study abroad!

 1. Coming back from your study abroad location and readjusting to life at home can be a difficult experience, but your Loyola advisers are here to help.
 Begin by reviewing the handbook published by OIP for returning students.

 2. Share your experience!
-OIP offers plenty of opportunities to share your experience with others - through completing the post study-abroad survey, entering the the Video Contest and Reception, and joining the international club.
+OIP offers plenty of opportunities to share your experience with others - through completing the post study-abroad survey, entering the Photo and Video Contests, and joining the international club.
 You can also sign up online to be a Student Contact and have the option to give your own study abroad perspective, such as studying abroad with a disability, at OIP events or info sessions.

 3. Talk with OIP and the Career Center about integrating your study abroad experience into your resume.
 During your semester abroad, you most likely developed or honed a variety of skills and competencies that might be cross-cultural, industry-specific, or transferable, so consider revising your resume to include these new skills.